werdna521/vs-note/README.md

-# werdna521-vs-note README
+# vs-note README

-This is the README for your extension "werdna521-vs-note".
+This is the README for your extension "vs-note".
 After writing up a brief description, we recommend including the following sections.

 ## Features